Kindle Create helps you format your Kindle ebook quickly and easily.

 Page numbers are automatically added to the footer.
 (Print books only)

 For some authors, these issues might be a drawback.
-If so, it is best to stay with formatting your print books using Word and exporting to .pdf for your publishing file.
+If so, it is best to stay with formatting your print books using Word and exporting to .pdf to have your books published.

-But for ebooks, the software is excellent now and it is a great tool to ensure that your book will be perfect for ebook readers.
+But for ebooks, the software is excellent now.
+It is a great tool to ensure that your book will be perfect for ebook readers.

-These issues are rare now, but at least you have a way to fix them if they strike.
+These issues are rare now, but at least you have a way to fix them if they happen.

-Kindle Create is a handy tool to have if you are self-publishing ebooks on Amazon KDP.
+Kindle Create is a handy tool to have if you are self-publishing Kindle ebooks on Amazon KDP and Kindle Unlimited.

-I have used it for ebooks and it was an easy process from formatting right through to publishing.
-The final result was always perfect.
+I have used it for ebooks for quite some time now, and it is an easy process from formatting right through to publishing.

 The final result is always perfect.
 It is also an excellent tool for formatting poetry ebooks.